mirkokiefer/histo-revisions/README.md

 <a name="syncRun" />
 ###synchronizer.run(cb)
-On success the synchronizer will have written all new data to `targetDB` which is determined by the ref difference from `sourceDB` to `targetDB`.
+On success the synchronizer will have written all new revisions to `targetDB` which is determined by the ref difference from `sourceDB` to `targetDB`.

 ##Contributors
 This project was created by Mirko Kiefer ([@mirkokiefer](https://github.com/mirkokiefer)).